Cuba: Literature

 Cuban literature began to find its voice in the early 19th century.
 Dominant themes of independence and freedom were exemplified by José Martí, who led the Modernist movement in Cuban literature.
 Writers such as Nicolás Guillén and José Z. Tallet focused on literature as social protest.
 The poetry and novels of Dulce María Loynaz and José Lezama Lima have been influential.
 Romanticist Miguel Barnet, who wrote Everyone Dreamed of Cuba, reflects a more melancholy Cuba.

 Alejo Carpentier was important in the magic realism movement.
-Writers such as Reinaldo Arenas, Guillermo Cabrera Infante, and more recently Daína Chaviano, Pedro Juan Gutiérrez, Zoé Valdés, Guillermo Rosales and Leonardo Padura have earned international recognition in the post-revolutionary era, though many of these writers have felt compelled to continue their work in exile due to ideological control of media by the Cuban authorities.
-However, several Cuban writers continue living and writing in Cuba, including Miguel Barnet, Nancy Morejón, Marta Rojas, Fina García Marruz, and Carilda Oliver Labra.
+Writers such as Reinaldo Arenas, Guillermo Cabrera Infante, and Daína Chaviano, Pedro Juan Gutiérrez, Zoé Valdés, Guillermo Rosales and Leonardo Padura have earned international recognition in the post-revolutionary era, though many of these have felt compelled to continue their work in exile due to ideological control of media by the Cuban authorities.
+However, some Cuban writers continue living and writing in Cuba, including Nancy Morejón.

 Music

 Cuban music is very rich and is the most commonly known expression of Cuban culture.
 The central form of this music is son, which has been the basis of many other musical styles like "Danzón de nuevo ritmo", mambo, cha-cha-chá and salsa music.
 Rumba ("de cajón o de solar") music originated in the early Afro-Cuban culture, mixed with Spanish elements of style.
 The Tres was invented in Cuba from Spanish cordophone instruments models (the instrument is actually a fusion of elements from the Spanish guitar and lute).
 Other traditional Cuban instruments are of African origin, Taíno origin, or both, such as the maracas, güiro, marímbula and various wooden drums including the mayohuacán.

 Popular Cuban music of all styles has been enjoyed and praised widely across the world.
 Cuban classical music, which includes music with strong African and European influences, and features symphonic works as well as music for soloists, has received international acclaim thanks to composers like Ernesto Lecuona.
 Havana was the heart of the rap scene in Cuba when it began in the 1990s.

-During that time, reggaetón grew in popularity.
-In 2011, the Cuban state denounced reggaetón as "degenerate", directly reducing "low-profile" airplay of the genre (not banning it entirely), and banned the song "Chupi Chupi" by Osmani García, characterizing its description of sex as "the sort which a prostitute would carry out."
-In December 2012, the Cuban government officially banned sexually explicit reggaeton songs and music videos from radio and television.
+In December 2012, the director of the Cuban Music Institute, Orlando Vistel, threatened to bar sexually explicit songs and music videos from public radio and television.

-Recognized Cuban artists include Los Van Van orchestra, known as "the music machinery of Cuba", pianists Chucho Valdés and Frank Fernández (the latter won the Golden title at the Tchaikovsky Conservatory), and Omara Portuondo, member of the Buena Vista Social Club.
-Many Cuban artists have won Grammy Awards.
-Between the youth, Buena Fe is a popular group.